Dudejoe870/godot-openmpt/README.md

 ## How to build

-This project uses CMake so it's recommended to use that (even for building godot-cpp as the DLL names are different and I had issues mixing SCons and CMake before).
+This project uses CMake so it's recommended to use that (even for building godot-cpp as the library names are different and I had issues mixing SCons and CMake before).

-It has been tested on Windows and Linux (via Ubuntu WSL on Clang).
+It has been tested on Windows and Linux.
 MacOS might work but you're on your own (at least for now), open an issue if it has any problems and I'll try to address them or you can address them yourself in a PR (probably easier if you can, since I can't test things without a Mac).

+### godot-cpp (both platforms)

+If you're on Windows, you'll still want to use CMake from the terminal and not from Visual Studio like recommended below.

+Open the `custom-godotcpp-build` directory in the terminal.
+Here we'll use CMake with this as the source *and* the binary directory (this is required for the main build script to work).

+There is an optional define called `GENERATE_DEBUG_SYMBOLS`, this is the reason we need a custom build script in the first place.
+If you're developing and ran into an error in GodotCPP, feel free to turn it on, but if you're just building this for any other reason define it to be `OFF` (`-DGENERATE_DEBUG_SYMBOLS=OFF`).
+Otherwise, the binaries will end up being pretty big (perhaps so big that Github won't even let you push the files anymore!), so use with caution.

+If you want to build both `Release` and `Debug` versions you'll have to define the `CMAKE_BUILD_TYPE`, then delete all the extra CMake generated files (other than the `bin` and `gen` directories) then define `CMAKE_BUILD_TYPE` again as the opposite value.
+This will generate both required libraries for `Release` and `Debug`.

+## Windows Build Instructions

+### Requirements

 I recommend using Visual Studio 2022 and its CMake integration.

-## Windows Build Instructions

-### godot-cpp

-Open the `godot-cpp` subdirectory in Visual Studio 2022 and build the project in the `x64-Debug` default configuration.
-(May take a while)

-Now create a configuration for `x64-Release` and build it in that too (you may have to do a full rebuild).
-(May take a little longer)

-Now in the `out/build` folder you should have two directories for each config.

-Go into the `bin` folder of each and copy the libraries to a new `bin` folder at the root of the `godot-cpp` subdirectory.

-Also copy the `gen` folder from one of the folders into the root of the `godot-cpp` subdirectory.

 ### The Addon

 Open the root repository directory in Visual Studio 2022 and build it in `x64-Debug`.

-Create a configuration for `x64-Release` just like before and build that as well.
+Create a configuration for `x64-Release` setting the build type appropriately in the panel, build that as well.

 After this is done you will have both `.dll`s in the `bin` directory of the addon folder.